 Wander All The Little Side Streets

-The early morning hours offer the most magical experience when you’ll have the ancient pathways almost entirely to yourself.
-Don’t miss the incredible panoramic viewpoints scattered around the town’s perimeter that offer breathtaking vistas of the Tuscan countryside.
+The early morning hours offer the best experience.
+You’ll have the ancient pathways almost entirely to yourself.
+Don’t miss the incredible panoramic viewpoints scattered around the town’s perimeter that offer pretty vistas of the Tuscan countryside.

 For families with young kids, visit La Rocca Playground in Parco della Rocca.
 You will find swings, slides, and shade for an entertainment break.